Petar Kralj

 Petar Kralj (Петар Краљ; 4 April 1941 – 10 November 2011) was a Serbian theater, film and television actor.

 Biography

-Kralj was born in Zagreb to a Serb family from Banija.
+Kralj was born in Roviška near Glina, Croatia to a Serb family from Banija.
 During World War II his family fled to Syrmia, where he grew up.
 He graduated from a gymnasium in Novi Sad and studied acting at the University of Arts in Belgrade.
 He started his acting career at Atelje 212 theater.
-Kralj had appeared on stage about 3,000 times, and starred in over 200 films, TV series and TV films gaining huge popularity as one of the most recognizable Serbian actors.
+Kralj appeared on stage about 3,000 times, and starred in over 200 films, TV series and TV films, gaining huge popularity as one of the most recognizable Serbian actors.
 In December 2000, he was ranked eighth in the Serbian newspaper Večernje novosti in the "Best Serbian Actors and Actresses of the 20th Century" list.
-In 2005, he played lead role in first Serbian science fiction television series The Collector.
+In 2005, he played the lead role in first Serbian science fiction television series The Collector.

 He died in Belgrade, aged 70.